rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Taking the address of fields

 As in C, the `&` operator is not limited to taking the address of local variables.
-It can also be used to take the address of fields or individual array elements.
+It can also take the address of fields or individual array elements.
 For example, consider this type definition for `rectangle`: